webdjoe/pyvesync/README.md

 `VeSync600S.set_warm_level(2)` - Sets warm mist level

-### Corsori Devices
+### Cosori Devices

-Corsori devices are found under the `manager.kitchen` class attribute.
+Cosori devices are found under the `manager.kitchen` class attribute.

-#### Corsori 3.7 and 5.8 Quart Air Fryer
+#### Cosori 3.7 and 5.8 Quart Air Fryer

-The Corsori 3.7 and 5.8 Quart Air Fryer has several methods and properties that can be used to monitor and control the device.
+The Cosori 3.7 and 5.8 Quart Air Fryer has several methods and properties that can be used to monitor and control the device.

 The api structured in a way that splits the functionality and status into two classes that are both accesseible from